HannoSandvik/NorInAliS/Indicators.md

 This list contains all Norwegian Indicators for Alien Species.

 ## Spread (pathways)
-The spread category contains four indicators, for all of which there is **R** code
+The spread category contains four indicators, for all of which there is **R** code.

 ### S1 – Introduction rate of novel alien species
 **R** code for S1 is [available](S1.R).